“The work is done before the fun.”

 This post is probably another one of those best appreciated by boat repair nerds.

 When you face a tough job with limited resources, however, devaluing your own time is your only available path to success.
 Take this latest seaworthiness saga.
 When November comes, Harmony and I are leaving Panama and heading back toward Mexico and home.
 This is a whole different trip than the one that got us here.
-The short story is that it’ll be a 4,000 mile trip, half of which is uphill against wind and seas that get colder and colder as we progress.
+The short story is that it’ll be a 4,000 mile trip, half of which is uphill against wind and seas that get colder and taller as we progress.

 Given the path ahead of us, we need the engine to be totally ready, and right now it’s not.
 The long and the short of it is that there’s too much vibration where the engine power meets the propeller shaft.
 This is in the family of problems we had back in La Paz when the transmission coupling fell off, but for a totally different reason.
 In this latest case, the vibration is being caused by a worn bushing in the strut (known as a cutless bearing) that holds the propeller shaft straight where it extends underneath the boat.